pdm-book/community/README.md

 quick insight of a particular result, this sometimes means that we present a weaker form of the result than the most general result known in the literature.
 We have been teaching from this book ourselves, but the present version will undoubtedly still have errors.
+If you find some, you can open an issue on Github.

 ## Suggestions for improvements